BlackWingedKing/Sampling-and-Simulations/README.md

 2. Generated the Normal distn using box-mueller method

-3. Implemented a discrete-time Kalman Filter (It works :))
+3. Implemented a discrete-time Kalman Filter (Yes it works :) )

 4. Simulated a queue-system and observed Little's law